preraks116/dfs-project-2/README.md

 Each case study contains information about a particular type of cancer, both in textual form and the high-resolution image that can be viewed using the **Histopathology-viewer**.

+## Backend Features

+The backend was written using **Pocketbase,** and has the following collections

+1. Categories: Stores all the categories of ebooks that are present
+2. Ebooks: Stores all of the ebooks that are present across all categories
+3. Authors: Stores the information about all the authors
+4. Cases: Stores information about all of the case studies present across all ebooks

+The case studies are loaded in using Pathomation UI.

 ## Application Features

 - Fully responsive and mobile friendly.